julianurregoar/practicify/README.md

 ### Practicify

-We work to give people an opprtunity to speak in a or several foreing lenguages.
+We work to give people an opprtunity to speak in one or several foreing lenguages.